vincedp/typingGame-Project/README.md

-Typing game, improve your wpm by using this app
+Typing game, improve your WPM by using this app